GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 Network Configuration
 =====
 This lab includes several networked computers as shown in Figure 1.
-When the lab starts, you will get virtual terminals, one connected to each component.
+When the lab starts, you will get (3) virtual terminals, each houses (2) container/components.

+**Terminal 1)

+- The external side of the gateway is with our external address, i.e., 203.0.113.10. and routes web traffic (ports 80 and 443) to the internal gatway container.

+- The remote ws component includes the Firefox browser, and is configured with local resolution to reach the www.example.com website via the external IP: 203.0.113.10.
+The internal workstation (ws2) also includes Firefox and an entry in /etc/hosts for www.example.com.
+Both workstations also include the nmap utility.
+"Hank" is our external adversary.

+**Terminal 2)

-- The gateway is configured with iptables to use NAT to translate sources addresses of traffic from internal IP addresses, e.g., 192.168.2.1, to our external address, i.e., 203.0.113.10.
+- The internal side of the gateway is configured with NAT to translate sources addresses of traffic from internal IP addresses, e.g., 192.168.2.1, to our external address, i.e., 203.0.113.10.
 The iptables in the gateway also routes web traffic (ports 80 and 443) to the web server component by translating the externally visible destination address to the internal web server address.
 The gateway is configured to mirror traffic that enters the gateway via either the 203.0.113.10 link, or the link to the web server.
 This mirrored traffic is routed to the snort container.
 This mirroring allows the snort IDS to reconstruct TCP sessions between the web server and external addresses and monitor traffic.

+- The web server runs Apache and is configured to support SSL for web pages in the www.example.com domain.

+**Terminal 3)

-- The snort container includes the Snort IDS utility.
+- The snort container includes the Snort IDS utility and is assigned to "Tom" in Security.
 It also includes Wireshark to help you observe traffic being mirrored to the snort container.

-- The web server runs Apache and is configured to support SSL for web pages in the www.example.com domain.

-- The remote ws component includes the Firefox browser, and is configured with local resolution to reach the www.example.com website via the external IP: 203.0.113.10.
-The internal workstation (ws2) also includes Firefox and an entry in /etc/hosts for www.example.com.
-Both workstations also include the nmap utility.
+- The ws 2 is an internal workstaion used by a company employee (Mary).

 ![](media/map.jpg)